macnishio/CRMbyReplitCreate/README.md

 python -m unittest discover tests
 ```

+## Email Integration
+The application now includes email integration for lead tracking and automated follow-ups.
+Emails are fetched every 30 minutes and associated with existing leads or stored as unknown emails for review.

+## Lead Scoring
+An AI-powered lead scoring system has been implemented to help prioritize leads based on various factors.
+The scoring model is periodically retrained to improve accuracy.

+## Mobile Access
+The application has been optimized for mobile devices using a Progressive Web App (PWA) approach, allowing field sales representatives to access and update information on-the-go.

+## Data Enrichment
+While not fully implemented, the application includes a foundation for data enrichment using third-party services.
+This can be extended in the future to provide more comprehensive lead and account information.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.